Home - Gallery

 Valley-fold

-With this fold the paper is folded to the front.
+With this fold the paper is folded to

 Washi Paper